-Considering the COVID-19 global pandemic the directors recognise its potential significant and material impact on the future financial performance of the company.
-The serious steps taken by the management team to protect services and to preserve cash reflect the scale and uncertainty of the health crisis.
-The directors have assessed the projected reduction in revenue and the consequent reduction in planned expenditure.
-The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+Considering the impact, the COVID-19 global pandemic had on the playing of Gaelic games the directors recognise the potential significant and material impact on the future financial performance of the company.
+Following changes in the operating model and the resultant level of Reserves, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 Thus, they continue to adopt the going concern basis in preparing the annual financial statements.